Wrestling Heritage welcomes memories, further information and corrections.

 A Tragic End

 Max Martin Schultz has the misfortune of holding a tragic niche in the history of British wrestling.
-Precious little is known about him other than although usually billed on 1930s wrestling posters as French or German he was born Roy Martin Schutz in London on 1st September, 1913.
+Precious little is known about him other than although usually billed on 1930s wrestling posters as French or German he was born Roy Martin Schutz (note there was no “l” in the name) in London on 1st September, 1913.
 He was of German heritage, the son of Martin and Charlotte Schutz, both born in Nassau, Germany.

-Our earliest documented sighting of Max Martin Schultz is in 1938, though we have undocumented results listed as early as 1933, with a Fritz Schultz, Carl Schultz and Dutch Schultz adding to the confusion.
-Following the outbreak of war he continued to wrestle in Britain until May, 1940, though we now find him billed as English or Continental.
-He disappeared in May, 1940, and eventually turned up in Jersey.
+Our earliest documented sighting of Roy wrestling as Max Martin Schultz is in 1938, though we have undocumented results listed as early as 1933, with a Fritz Schultz, Carl Schultz and Dutch Schultz adding to the confusion.
+Following the outbreak of war he continued to wrestle in Britain until the autumn of 1940, though not surprisingly we now find him billed as English or Continental.

 The coroner, Jessel Rycroft, recorded a verdict of “Death from misadventure” and cleared Lightbody of any responsibility.
 We have found conflicting accounts of events leading to the accident.
 Newspaper reports stated that Schultz climbed the ropes and rebounded backwards into Leo Lightbody.
 Lightbody ducked, Schultz hit his head on the floor, and broke his neck.
 Suspecting something was wrong Lightbody did not fall on to Schultz.
 The referee, Dick Rogers, told the coroner Schultz escaped from a hammerlock, fell on his back and hit his head.

-Whichever the events unfolded the consequences were the tragic death of Max Martin Schultz on 20th April, 1946.
+Whichever way the events unfolded the consequences were the tragic death of Max Martin Schultz on 20th April, 1946.
+A wrestling programme in aid of his family was held at Belle Vue in Manchester on 15th May, with Bert Assirati and Charlie Green headlining the event.

 Page added 21/04/2024